Fort Worth, TX Addiction Counseling and Therapy

 Even though the surface issues of addiction can look different from person to person, the disease attacks individuals in the same way: by altering their brain.
 The behaviors or the substances of addiction often get the most attention, but addiction is fundamentally an illness about brain balance.
 The imbalance can be fought, and recovery from addiction often involves lifestyle changes, community support, medication and counseling.

-The mental health professionals at Thriveworks Fort Worth have worked with many clients, fighting addiction and restoring balance to their brain.
+The mental health professionals at Thriveworks Counseling in Fort Worth, TX have worked with many clients, fighting addiction and restoring balance to their brain.
 We understand the treatment options and work closely with each individual to find holistic and personalized treatment.

 What Does an Addiction Look Like?